davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 {% endhighlight %}

 What is going on here?
 Shouldn't `Object` have at least 175 methods like `Kernel`?
-Actually, no. Ruby does not support multiple inheritance.
+Actually, no. Ruby does not support multiple inheritances.
 One of the methods defined in `BasicObject` is `:superclass`.
 Obviously, `BasicObject` does not have a superclass (parent class):

 {% highlight ruby %}
 BasicObject.superclass # => nil